UniversalDependencies/docs/_u-overview/specific-syntax.md

 ~~~

 Even though the resultative is optional here, one may argue that it is still a complement (an argument) of the higher verb
 (he is painting something blue), in a way that is not true of depictives.
-Such an analysis of optional depictives as core arguments is adopted for English by Huddleston and Pullum (p.
+Such an analysis of optional resultatives as core arguments is adopted for English by Huddleston and Pullum (p.
 262).
 In LFG terms, we would say that the verb has acquired a new
 subcategorization frame by application of a lexical rule, and that this frame
 includes an additional `xcomp` argument.
 Such an analysis is buttressed by the fact that normally intransitive verbs like _to bark_ can also form similar resultatives by gaining a new subcategorization which adds both a `dobj` and an `xcomp`, as in the example below.